How the Passage of Amendment 3 Can Lead to Child Endangerment Charges

 image

 With the passage of Amendment 3 in Missouri, recreational marijuana use is now legal in Columbia for adults aged 21 or older.
 This new statute is meant to benefit adults who choose to partake in marijuana consumption.
 However, there are still certain aspects related to the use of cannabis products that should be understood, as they can still lead to criminal charges.
-One of these issues is the potential for child endangerment charges when THC-infused products, such as gummies, are kept in a home where children present.
+One of these issues is the potential for child endangerment charges when THC-infused products, such as gummies, are kept in a home where children are present.
+Individuals may be charged with child endangerment if they are found to have placed a child in a situation that threatens their safety or well-being.

 The dangers of THC gummies can be seen in recent news reports of cases across the country.
-These stories describe incidents where children have unknowingly ingested marijuana-infused edibles, leading to legal trouble for their guardians or other adults in the home.
+These stories describe incidents where a young child has unknowingly ingested marijuana-infused edibles, leading to legal trouble for their guardians or other adults in the home.
+These are examples of a child endangerment crime, where placing a child in a dangerous situation resulted in criminal charges.
 One recent example of this occurred in Alabama when a man left a package of THC-laced gummies in a child’s playroom.
-The individual was charged with chemical endangerment of a child after his girlfriend’s child consumed some of the gummies.
+The individual was charged with chemical endangerment of a child after his girlfriend’s young child consumed some of the gummies, putting the child’s life at risk.
 In another case, a mother in Michigan was charged with second-degree child abuse – punishable by 10 years in prison – when her 6-year-old child mistakenly took a package of THC-laced gummies to school and shared them with fellow classmates.
+In both cases, the circumstances surrounding the incidents, such as the accessibility of the edibles and the lack of supervision, played a significant role in the charges and legal outcomes.

 Dangers of THC Gummies for Children

 According to the American Association of Poison Control Centers, there’s been a dramatic increase in the number of calls related to the accidental ingestion of THC-laced edibles in the last few years.
 Data from AAPCC shows that exposure to marijuana edibles in kids 12 and under jumped from 187 instances in 2016 to an incredible 3,100+ in 2020.
 The majority of these calls involved children aged 5 and under.
+These incidents are common examples of situations that can lead to legal consequences, including a child endangerment charge or child neglect investigation.
 This is especially concerning as children under 5 are especially susceptible to poisoning from THC-laced edibles.

 In Columbia, MO, child endangerment charges are extremely serious.
 These charges can be leveled at an individual when they recklessly place a child in danger of physical or mental injury.
+Child endangerment can be classified as either a misdemeanor or a felony depending on the circumstances surrounding the case, such as the level of risk or harm to the child.
 If a child consumes THC-laced gummies, the adult responsible for the child may face criminal charges.
 The consequences can be quite severe, including jail time and hefty fines.

 These cases are also reviewed by Missouri’s Department of Social Services (DSS), which may take action to prevent the adult from having contact with children in the future, including making a determination as to if a parent or guardian should lose custody of their children.

-Child endangerment or abuse in Missouri is a Class D felony, punishable by up to seven years in prison and a fine of up to $10,000.
-The charges rise to a Class B felony in cases of serious injury (physical or mental), which carries a 5-15 year prison sentence.
+Child endangerment or abuse in Missouri may be charged as either a misdemeanor or a felony offense, depending on the circumstances.
+A misdemeanor child endangerment conviction can result in up to one year in county jail and fines, while felony child endangerment is a more serious criminal offense that can lead to a longer sentence in state prison.
+In Missouri, child endangerment is typically a Class D felony, punishable by up to seven years in prison and a fine of up to $10,000.
+The charges rise to a Class B felony in cases of serious injury (physical or mental), or if the child is exposed to great bodily harm, which carries a 5-15 year state prison sentence.
 If a fatality results, then the charges become a Class A felony with a sentence of 10-30 years in prison.

 Getting Legal Help for Child Endangerment Charges